SasView/sasmodels/doc/guide/pd/polydispersity.rst

 distribution.
 Beware of using distributions that are always positive (eg, the Lognormal) because angles can be negative!

-The array distribution allows a user-defined distribution to be applied.
+The array distribution provides a very simple means of implementing a user- defined distribution, but without any fittable parameters.
+Greater flexibility is conferred by the user-defined distribution.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ